thiagopaiva99/laravel-admin-generator/README.md

 # THE USERS CRUD
 The CRUD of users was generated when we ran the first migrate, as we already have the user table I left CRUD users ready !!!
 Enjoy!!!

+# THE DASHBOARD MENU
+    Being written, but running in this version

+# THE LOG VIEWER
+    Being written, but running in this version

+# THE API GENERATOR
+    Being written, but running in this version

+# THE ENV EDITOR MENU
+    Being written, but running in this version

+# THE ROUTES VIEWER
+    Being written, but running in this version

+# THE ENVIRONMENT VIEWER
+    Being written, but running in this version

 # LICENSE
 This project has an MIT license, because we <3 Open Source!